temporalio/documentation/docs/application-development-guide.md

 There are 3 types of _Activity callables_:

-- Asynchronous
+- Asynchronous Activities
-- Synchronous multithreaded
+- Synchronous Activities
-- Synchronous multiprocess/other
+- Synchronous Multithreaded Activities

 Functions can contain two types of arguments: